Articles, interactive activities, booktalks, and more to help students understand Colonial life and times.

-The Starving Times: Elizabeth's Jamestown Colony Diary Book Two Booktalk
+The Starving Time: Elizabeth's Jamestown Colony Diary Book Two Booktalk

-In this second installment, Lizzie continues to record her struggles as a settler in Jamestown.
+In the second installment of Lizzie's diary, continues to record her struggles as a settler in Jamestown.

 I still live at Jamestown in 1609, but every day I wonder if I, or anyone else in the fort, will survive this horrible winter of starvation and sickness.

 My name is Elizabeth and this is my second diary.
 I live in Jamestown, Virginia, and today I watched my first diary sail away on a ship bound for England.
 I wrote it for my twin brother Caleb, who did not sail with us to America.
 Just before they sailed away, Captain Smith sent a sailor back with blank pages from the ship’s log, so now I have another diary to write in.

 There is a girl here named Amanda Quick, who might be my friend, if it was not for her family.
 Her mother died on the voyage, and her father becomes more confused every day, wandering around looking for his dead wife.
 It is left to Amanda to care for her twin brothers, who are six, and her sister, who is two.
 She is much too busy being a mother to even consider being a friend too.
 It must be hard having to be a mother when you’re only 8-years old.

 Food is getting more and more scarce, and we will not see a supply ship till next spring.
 We must make plans if we are to survive the winter, for the storehouse is almost empty.
 There is much food in the forests, rivers and fields, but we cannot get to it if the Indians continue to attack us when we leave the fort.